IreneCantero/lsds2020.lab2.grpP101.team09/README.md

 # LSDS-Lab2

-**Introduction**
+<h3>**Introduction**</h3>

 <p align = justify>This document contains all the benchmarks and results requested in this lab.
 However, we would like to use this README to clarify some nuances we had in the code.
-First of all is that perhaps the implementation is not the most optimal one, because the code is the result of thinking little parts and then coding it; i.e. we did many little steps to reach the solution.
-The second thing is regarding the input, because we followed the order of Lab 1 instead of the propose by David Solans in the forum.
+First of all, perhaps the implementation is not the most optimal one, because the code is the result of thinking little parts and then coding it; i.e. we did many little steps to reach the solution.
+The second thing is regarding the input, because we followed the order of Lab 1 instead of the proposed one by David Solans in the forum.
 The input order of each exercise is as follows:
 </p>
 <ul>